-Porfirio Lobo became president in January 2010, amidst international claims that the elections had been fraudulent and unfair.
 Since this time, neoliberal policies, targeted political repression, and violence have expanded under the government.
-However, despite the flagrant human rights violations and widespread impunity, the U.S. continues to support Honduras both diplomatically and through military aid.
+Human rights defenders, environmental activists, and others have been targeted by state repression and violence, most infamously in the March 2016 assassination of Berta Cáceres.
+Despite the flagrant human rights violations and widespread impunity, the U.S. continues to support Honduras both diplomatically and through military aid.

 WFP delegates to Honduras meet with community leaders and activists, who struggle for their basic rights.
-After returning to the U.S., delegates have spear-headed letter writing campaigns, published reports, produced documentaries, and spoken publicly about U.S. complacence in the Honduran crisis.
+After returning to the U.S., delegates have spearheaded letter writing campaigns, published reports, produced documentaries and artwork, lobbied for pro-human rights legislation, and spoken publicly about U.S. complicity in the Honduran crisis.

 Upcoming Delegations to Honduras

 Honduras: Nonviolent Resistance to Land Takeovers through Community Organizing and Coalition BuildingMay 25 - June 3